wdoekes/asterisk-chan-dongle/README.md

 * **Automatic gain control**:

-Chand_dongle does not contrôle the gain of the audio stream it receive.
+Chand_dongle does not control the gain of the audio stream it receive.
 This result of Alice hearing Bob's voice loud and noisy.
 It is possible to manualy manage the gain in dongle.conf but the better option is by far to apply automatic gain contrôle with the dialplan's function AGC.

 * **Jitter buffer**:

-Since asterisk 12 it is not possible anymore to enable Jitter buffer in dongle.conf it has to be applyed in the dialplan.
+Since asterisk 12 it is no longer possible to enable Jitter buffer in dongle.conf it has to be applyed in the dialplan.
-The lack of Jitter buffer resulult in severe loss in the transport of the voice from Bob to alice.
+The lack of Jitter buffer resulult in severe loss in the transport of the voice from Bob to Alice.

-###Dialplan example:
+#### Dialplan example

-To set JITTERBUFFER and ADB in the dialplan on the appropriate channel regardless of who is initiating the call  we will have to use the "b" option of Dial:
+To set JITTERBUFFER and AGC in the dialplan on the appropriate channel regardless of who is initiating the call  we will have to use the "b" option of Dial:

 b( context^exten^priority )

 Before initiating an outgoing call, Gosub to the specified location using the newly created channel.

 The Gosubwill be executed for each destination channel."

 ```ini